deepakbharani/Stock_Valuation_Bot/README.md

 # BalancesheetAnalysis.py
 This Subclass helps to analyse the Balance sheet which is now available as a dataframe from Base class method 'listformatter'

+# Plotter.py
+A Class which is to plot the results from calculations and the data

 # logfile.log
 Log file